Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Introduction and Results

 \subsection{Charged zeros}

-We now look into weighting each zero $z$ of a GWHF $F$ with a \emph{charge} $\pm 1$, according to whether the differential of $F$ preserves or reverses orientation.
+We now look into weighting each zero $z$ of a GWHF $F$ with a \emph{charge} $\pm 1$, according to whether $F$ preserves or reverses orientation around $z$.
 More precisely, we inspect the differential matrix $DF$ of $F$ considered as $F\colon \mathbb{R}^2 \to \mathbb{R}^2$ and define

+When zeros are interpreted as phase-singularities, charges correspond to the strength of their \emph{vorticity} \cite{berry2000phase}.
+Charges also appear naturally in the study of critical points of random functions, as one investigates the signature of corresponding Hessian matrices --- see \cite[Section 3.1]{MR2104882} for an extended discussion.

 We encode charged zeros into the random measure:

 Our next result shows that the corresponding first intensity is independent of the twisted kernel $H$. \begin{theorem}[First intensity of charged zeros] Let $F$ be a GWHF with twisted kernel $H$ satisfying the standing assumptions.
 Then the random signed measure $\mathcal{Z}^{\chsign}_F$ has first intensity $\rho_1^{\chsign} = \frac{1}{\pi}$, i.e.,